hasura/graphql-engine/community/tools/graphql2chartjs/README.md

 ## Usage with Hasura
 Hasura gives you an instant realtime GraphQL API on an existing Postgres database.
 You can create views to capture analytics and aggregations on your database and instantly turn them into charts.

-Watch this video below to see a demo/tutorial of using Hasura on an existing Postgres database, creating views and using `graphql2chartjs` to build realtime charts in under 5 minutes.
+Watch this video below to see a demo/tutorial of using Hasura with an existing Postgres database, creating views and building charts.

 <div style="text-align:center">
   <a href="https://www.youtube.com/watch?v=153iv1-qFuc&feature=youtu.be" target="_blank">